Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

 Despite the fact that semaglutides like Ozempic were developed based on the idea of a natural peptide, they are classified as drugs because they function differently from the natural peptide.

-Natural GLP-1 is natural hormone made inside the body having short-lasting effects (short half life of 1.5 - 5 min).
+Natural GLP-1 is a hormone made inside the body that has short-lasting effects (short half life of 1.5 - 5 min).

-Semaglutides like Ozempic are lab made, synthetic & modified to concentrate in the body for long-lasting effects (long half life 165 hours).
+Semaglutides like Ozempic on the other hand are lab made, synthetic & modified to concentrate in the body for long-lasting effects (long half life 165 hours).

 Portraying semaglutides like Ozempic to be ‘natural’ undermines the consumer’s ability to make an informed choice.